Melacon/WirelessTransportEmulator/NetconfServerSimulator/README.md

   * The executable NetconfServerSimulator.jar is placed in the /build subdirectory on replaces the previouse version.
   * The docker container with the name "netconfserversimulator" is created in the local docker repository.
   * The java and docker build instructions are in the pom.xml.
-Additionally the docker build is within the file. *makeDockerContainer.sh*
+  * (Today 17/05/12) The dana-i2cat repository is not available.
+As a workarround the required netconf4j artifact is stored in the project local repository *repo*.

 ```commandline